EricBalanecki/BioLink/README.md

 # BioLink

-BioLink is a full-stack web application designed to streamline and manage protein data within a laboratory environment.
-Built using **Node.js**, **Express**, **MongoDB**, and **React**, this app provides an interface for researchers and lab personnel to track and interact with critical biological data.
+**BioLink** is a secure, internal web application built for the **sales team at Sino Biological US** to easily access, preview, and share brochures with clients.
+Acting as a centralized digital catalog, BioLink streamlines the way sales representatives find and present brochures during customer interactions.

 🔗 **Live Site:** [info.sinobiologicalus.com](https://info.sinobiologicalus.com)

+---

-## 🔬 Project Overview
+## Overview

-BioLink is structured with a clear separation between the frontend and backend, promoting maintainability and scalability.
-The application supports user authentication, protein data tracking, and real-time database updates, making it a robust tool for life science research workflows.
+BioLink provides authenticated users with a searchable, organized interface to browse company brochures and view them directly in the browser.
+The app is full-stack, using **React** for the frontend and **Node.js/Express** with **MongoDB** for the backend.

+---

-## Features
+## Key Features

-- **User Authentication** – Secure login and session management.
+- **User Authentication**
-- **Protein Data Management** – View, create, update, and delete protein entries.
-- **Search Functionality** – Quickly find relevant proteins or data points.
-- **React Frontend** – Dynamic, responsive UI built with modern React.
-- **Express API** – RESTful API backend powered by Node.js and Express.
-- **MongoDB Database** – NoSQL database for efficient data storage.
+  Secure login system using JSON Web Tokens (JWT) and bcrypt for password encryption.

+- **Brochure Catalog**
+  Organized listing of brochures, filterable by tags, categories, or keywords.

+- **PDF Rendering with React**
+  View brochures in-browser using seamless PDF rendering via [React-PDF](https://github.com/wojtekmaj/react-pdf).

+- **Search & Filter**
+  Quickly locate brochures using live keyword search or tag-based filtering.

+- **Link Sharing**
+  Easily copy and share brochure URLs with customers or colleagues.

+- **Role-Based Admin Tools** *(Planned)*
+  Upload or manage brochures via admin-only access controls.

+---

+## 🗂Project Structure